 How does Force of Nature work?

 First up, how does this work?
 How in the world does this mini cleaning appliance give salt, water, and vinegar super cleaning and disinfecting powers?

 I’m going to explain this to you as I did for my 7-year-old because that is about my level of chemistry understanding.
-But you can dive deeper into the science of this product here.
+But you can dive deeper into the science on their website.

 How to Make Force of Nature Cleaner